-One of the essential English Grammar concepts that almost all of us have studied in our junior classes is the reported speech.
-Having a clear understanding of reported speech helps students to use the sentences correctly.
-A student who has a basic understanding of reported speech can solve any type of related questions in higher classes.
+One of the English grammar concepts that almost all of us would have studied in our junior classes is reported speech.
+Having a clear understanding of reported speech helps students use sentences correctly.
+This article provides reported speech exercises for class 10 students.

 Reported Speech Exercises for Class 10 with Answers